-In this 1,000 words post I analyse and reflect upon the Supreme Court’s judgment in R (Miller) v Secretary of State for Exiting the European Union UKSC 5.
-Since writing this post, I have completed work on a longer article on Miller for the Cambridge Law Journal.
-A pre-publication version of the article can be downloaded here.
+In this 1,000 words post I analyse and reflect upon the Supreme Court’s judgment in R (Miller) v Secretary of State for Exiting the European Union UKSC 5, in which it was held that the Government could not rely on prerogative power for the purpose of triggering the Brexit process.

 The current system of devolution in the UK was introduced by the Blair Government in the late 1990s.
 It involved the creation of new legislative and executive institutions in Scotland, Wales and Northern Ireland, and the conferral upon them of law-making and administrative powers.
 A key purpose of devolution is to enable parts of the … Continue reading 1,000 words / Devolution

-My series of 1,000 words posts sets out to explain key public law principles concisely and accessibly.
+My series of 1,000 words posts sets out to explain key public law principles and issues concisely and accessibly.
 It's aimed primarily at law students, but may be of interest to others who are new to the subject.